 The event featured three major forums—the Innovation Forum, Investment Summit, and Regional Collaboration Forum, as well as four key activities: Exhibition, One-to-One Partnering, Company Presentations, and Seminars.

-Innovation Forums, Investment Summits, and Regional Collaboration Forums
+Innovation Forums, Investment Summits, and Regional Collaboration Forums:

 Taiwan's biotech industry continues to innovate, and it also strives to make therapies accessible to patients worldwide as quickly as possible.
 Biotechnology represents both an opportunity and a responsibility.